Cyber Security Body of Knowledge (CyBOK) Training Course

 Network Security and Secure Communication

-21 HoursImplementing a secure networked application can be challenging, even for developers who have previously used various cryptographic components such as encryption and digital signatures.
-To ensure participants understand the role and usage of these cryptographic primitives, the course begins by laying a solid foundation on the main requirements of secure communication—secure acknowledgment, integrity, confidentiality, remote identification, and anonymity.
-It also addresses typical problems that can compromise these requirements and presents real-world solutions.
+21 HoursImplementing a secure networked application can be challenging, even for developers who have previously utilized various cryptographic building blocks (such as encryption and digital signatures).
+To help participants grasp the role and application of these cryptographic primitives, a solid foundation is first laid regarding the core requirements of secure communication: secure acknowledgment, integrity, confidentiality, remote identification, and anonymity.
+This includes presenting typical problems that can undermine these requirements alongside real-world solutions.

-Given that cryptography is a critical aspect of network security, the course delves into the most important cryptographic algorithms in symmetric cryptography, hashing, asymmetric cryptography, and key agreement.
-Rather than providing an in-depth mathematical background, these elements are discussed from a developer's perspective, with practical use-case examples and considerations related to the application of cryptographic techniques, such as public key infrastructures.
-Security protocols used in various secure communication contexts are introduced, with a detailed examination of widely-used protocol families like IPSEC and SSL/TLS.
+Given that cryptography is a critical aspect of network security, the most important cryptographic algorithms in symmetric cryptography, hashing, asymmetric cryptography, and key agreement are also discussed.
+Rather than presenting an in-depth mathematical background, these elements are explored from a developer's perspective, illustrating typical use-case examples and practical considerations related to cryptography, such as public key infrastructures.
+Security protocols in various areas of secure communication are introduced, with an in-depth discussion on the most widely-used protocol families, such as IPSEC and SSL/TLS.

-As XML technology plays a central role in data exchange for networked applications, the security aspects of XML are thoroughly explored.
-This includes the use of XML in web services and SOAP messages, along with protection measures such as XML signatures and XML encryption.
-The course also addresses weaknesses in these protection measures and XML-specific security issues like XML injection, XML external entity (XXE) attacks, XML bombs, and XPath injection.
+Finally, as XML technology is central to data exchange for networked applications, the security aspects of XML are described.
+This includes the usage of XML within web services and SOAP messages, alongside protection measures such as XML signature and XML encryption.
+The discussion also covers weaknesses in these protection measures and XML-specific security issues, such as XML injection, XML external entity (XXE) attacks, XML bombs, and XPath injection.

 Participants attending this course will